 Enforcement of the private and public sector shall be used only to obtain compliance with the Act and the rules and regulations established by the Wyoming Occupational Safety and Health Commission.
-It shall investigate occupational fatalities, safety and health complaints, safety and health discrimination complaints and to ensure inspection coverage in employment areas with high injury rates and to create a significance impact in such industries.
+It shall investigate occupational fatalities, safety and health complaints, safety and health discrimination complaints and to ensure inspection coverage in employment areas with high injury rates and to create a significant impact in such industries.

 Wyoming OSHA Programs

 The following programs exist in Wyoming OSHA Compliance to ensure they are as effective as Federal OSHA.

 The programmed inspections are the result of Observations made by Compliance officers as they are traveling around the state and seeing apparent rule violations.
 We also target employers with above average injuries and illness based on workers' compensation data and federally targeted industries present in Wyoming.
 These types of inspections can generate a penalty situation for the employer if serious hazards are found.
 OSHA Inspection Process video provided by US Department of Labor

 These will occur when a current employee or employee representative notifies Wyoming OSHA of an existing Safety or Health concern relating to a work environment.
 These types of inspections can generate a penalty situation for the employer if serious hazards are found.
 To make a formal Complaint or to get additional information on the subject, visit here.

 These will occur when an individual who is not a current employee notifies Wyoming OSHA of an existing Safety or Health Concern relating to a work environment these types of investigation do not typically generate an inspection or penalty situation.
 To make a Non-Formal Complaint or to get more information on the subject, visit here.

 We consider notifications of Safety and Health concerns provided by professionals not directly related to the employer as referrals.
 Based on the information provided and available resources we may either conduct an inspection or an investigation similar to Non-formal complaints.
 To make a referral, call (307) 777-7786